actor-framework/actor-framework/manual/TypeInspection.rst

       f.field("count", x.count));
   }

-Real code probably would not use a ``string`` to store the time unit.
+In "real code", we probably would not use a ``string`` to store the time unit.
 However, with the fallback, we have enabled CAF to use ``"seconds"`` whenever the input contains no value for the ``unit`` field.
 Further, the invariant makes sure that we verify our input before accepting it.

-Whether optional fields are supported depends on the format / inspector.
-For example, the binary serialization protocol in CAF has no notion of optional fields.
-Hence, the default binary serializers simply read and write fields in the order they apear in.
-However, the inspectors for the configuration framework do allow optional fields.
-With our ``inspect`` overload for ``duration``, we could configure a parameter named ``example-app.request-timeout`` as follows:
+With this implementation for ``inspect``, we could use ``duration`` in a configuration files as follows (assuming a parameter named ``example-app.request-timeout``):

 .. code-block:: none